terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `number`;
 Gets the max length a textual input value can be; often used with `TEXTAREA` inputs.

-The value can by provided by the model or a RBL Framework calculation value.
+The value can by provided by the model or a RBLe Framework calculation value.

 Returns value based on following precedence:

-1. `rbl-input.max-length` RBL Framework calculation value
+1. `rbl-input.max-length` RBLe Framework calculation value
 1. `model.maxLength` property
 1. `250` if no value provided.